State’s new unemployment benefits website crashes right after launch

 “Technical difficulties and high call volumes are affecting our ability to take initial unemployment benefit applications, weekly claims and questions right now,” the state Employment Security Department wrote in an alert on its website.
 “Multiple teams are working to fix this as quickly as possible.”

-Janelle Guthrie, a department spokeswoman, said the agency would update the alert every hour and that people applying for benefits can apply any time this week with no effect on when they receive benefits.
+Janelle Guthrie, a department spokeswoman, said the agency would update the alert every hour and that new claimants applying for benefits can apply any time this week with no effect on their benefits.

 Most Read Stories